PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Method

+Data in different ranges need to be multiplied and accumulated in matrix multiplication.
+In order to efficiently process with the twin-uniform-quantized values on CPUs or GPUs, we constrain the two ranges with $\Delta_{\text{R2}}=2^m\Delta_{\text{R1}}$, where $m$ is an unsigned integer.
+Assuming $a_q$ is quantized in R1 and $b_q$ is quantized in R2, the two values can be aligned:

+We left shift $b_q$ by $m$ bits, which is the same as multiplying the value by $2^{m}$.
+The shift operation is very efficient on CPUs or GPUs.
+Without this constraint, multiplication is required to align the scaling factor, which is much more expensive than shift operations.

-\subsection{Hessian guided Metric}
+\subsection{Hessian Guided Metric}

 Next, we will analyze the metrics to determine the scaling factors of each layer.
-The previous work~\cite{Low_bit_quant_iccvw2019,EasyQuant_arxiv2020,PTQ_on_ViT_arxiv2021} greedily determines the scaling factors of inputs and weights layer by layer.
-They use various distances, such as MSE and cosine distance, between the outputs before and after quantization as the metric.
-Because the change of the internal output is considered positively correlated with the change of task loss, the change of each layer's output is used to calculate the distance.
+Previous works~\cite{Low_bit_quant_iccvw2019,EasyQuant_arxiv2020,PTQ_on_ViT_arxiv2021} greedily determine the scaling factors of inputs and weights layer by layer.
+They use various kinds of metrics, such as MSE and cosine distance, to measure the distance between the original and the quantized outputs.
+The change in the internal output is considered positively correlated with the task loss, so it is used to calculate the distance.

 We plot the performance of different metrics in \cref{inaccurate_metric}.
-We observe MSE, cosine distance, and Pearson correlation coefficient are inaccurate comparing with task loss (cross-entropy) on vision transformers.
+We observe that MSE, cosine distance, and Pearson correlation coefficient are inaccurate compared with task loss (cross-entropy) on vision transformers.
 The optimal scaling factors based on them are not consistent with that based on task loss.
-For instance on blocks.6.mlp.fc1:activation, they indicate scaling factor around $0.4 \frac{A_{max}}{2^{k-1}}$ is the optimal one, while the scaling factor around $0.75 \frac{A_{max}}{2^{k-1}}$ is the optimal according to the task loss.
+For instance, on blocks.6.mlp.fc1:activation, they indicate that a scaling factor around $0.4 \frac{A_{max}}{2^{k-1}}$ is the optimal one, while the scaling factor around $0.75 \frac{A_{max}}{2^{k-1}}$ is the optimal according to the task loss.
 Using these metrics, we get sub-optimal scaling factors, causing the accuracy degradation.
 The distance between the last layer's output before and after quantization can be more accurate in PTQ.
 However, using it to determine the scaling factors of internal layers is impractical because it requires executing the network many times to calculate the last layer's output, which consumes too much time.